zenseeker0/jobscraps/README.md

 - `data_cleaner.py` and `duplicate_manager.py` - Data quality utilities
 - `database/` - Connection and backup helpers

+## 🛠 Database Migration

+A migration script `sql/migrate_search_history_sessions.sql` upgrades the `search_history` table with session tracking fields.
+Execute the statements in that file to:

+1. Add new columns with defaults.
+2. Backfill `session_id` and `session_sequence` using `ROW_NUMBER`.
+3. Enforce `NOT NULL` constraints and create indexes, including GIN indexes on the JSONB breakdown columns.

+Run the commands in order against your PostgreSQL database to update existing installations.

 ## 📄 License

 MIT License - see LICENSE file for details.